 Favorite Toy: Loves a catnip fortune cookie made by Jack Kayden's mommy.
 He also loves home-made pipe-cleaner "bug" toys, and strings, ribbons or feathers on a wand.

-Favorite Nap Spot: His heated bed and the window perch heated by the sun.
+Favorite Nap Spot: His heated bed and a basket filled with soft blankets in a sunny window.
 Wherever Ashlynne is napping is a favorite spot, too.

-Favorite Food: Fancy Feast-turkey or chicken in gravy.
-He loves Halo Liv-a-Littles freeze dried chicken and Bravo freeze-dried turkey, but he inhales them so fast, I'm not sure how he even tastes them.
+Favorite Food: Fancy Feast turkey or chicken.
+He loves real turkey and real chicken!
+He also loves freeze-dried chicken, but he inhales it so fast, I'm not sure how he even tastes it.